broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 ## How can I access the How-To guides in a live coding environment?

 This table provides direct link to run the guides on your browser.
-Google Colab is the only supported web interface.
+Google Colab is the only supported live-coding web interface.

 | Google Collab                                                                                                                                                                |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |